Neuroplant-Resources/Neuroplant-OWL/README.md

 1. Results Folder: The user is required to choose a folder to store the analysis results in.
 Click the 'Browse' button and navigate to the desired folder. ...The user should not store the results in the repository folder...
 1. Image File: The user is required to choose an image file to analyze.
 Click 'Browse' and select the desired image file.
 1. Click 'Analyze'
+1. The results will be stored as a .csv file in the folder chosen and will be named with the title of the image file selected: Choosen_image.csv

 #### Batch Image Processing
 1. Results Folder: The user is required to choose a folder to store the analysis results in.
 Click the 'Browse' button and navigate to the desired folder.